AChiabodo/AMLNotes/Questions.md

       - Finding the best parameters for deep learning can be done through techniques such as grid search, random search, and Bayesian optimization.
 These methods allow us to test different combinations of hyperparameters to find the best set that results in the best performance on a validation set.
 24. **Shallow learning vs deep learning**
       - Shallow learning refers to traditional machine learning algorithms such as linear regression and decision trees, which have a small number of parameters.
 Deep learning, on the other hand, is a subfield of machine learning that uses neural networks with multiple layers, and a large number of parameters.
-25. **Why non linearity is important in cnn?**
-      - Non-linearity is important in CNN because it allows the network to learn more complex representations of the data.
-This is because linear functions can only represent linear relationships, but non-linear functions can represent more complex relationships.

 26. **Describe learning process**
       - The learning process in neural networks is the process of adjusting the weights of the network to minimize the error between the predicted output and the desired output.
 This is done through backpropagation and gradient descent.
-27. **What is ridge regression?**
-      - Ridge regression is a variation of linear regression that adds a regularization term to the cost function, to prevent overfitting.
 28. **Pca vs autoencoder**
       - PCA (Principal Component Analysis) is a technique used for dimensionality reduction, it transforms the data into a new coordinate system where the dimensions are ordered by the amount of variance they explain.
 Autoencoder, on the other hand, is a neural network that aims to reconstruct its input, it is used for unsupervised feature learning and dimensionality reduction.
 29. **Describe GAN**